Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Separation Algorithm

-The algorithm iterates over the sparse array of marked rows and generates RLT cuts for the following combinations of linear rows and bound factors:
+The \firstrevision{marking-based separation} algorithm iterates over the sparse array of marked rows and generates RLT cuts for the following combinations of linear rows and bound factors:

-\begin{itemize} \item If $mark = $ MARK\_LT, then ``$\leq$'' constraints are multiplied with the lower bound factor and ``$\geq$'' constraints are multiplied with the upper bound factor; \item If $mark = $ MARK\_GT, then ``$\leq$'' constraints are multiplied with the upper bound factor and ``$\geq$'' constraints are multiplied with the lower bound factor; \item If $mark = $ MARK\_BOTH, then both ``$\leq$'' and ``$\geq$'' constraints are multiplied with both the lower and the upper bound factors; \item Marked equality constraints are always multiplied with $x_i$ itself. \end{itemize}
+\begin{itemize} \item If \firstrevision{the mark is set to} MARK\_LT, then ``$\leq$'' constraints are multiplied with the lower bound factor and ``$\geq$'' constraints are multiplied with the upper bound factor; \item If \firstrevision{the mark is set to} MARK\_GT, then ``$\leq$'' constraints are multiplied with the upper bound factor and ``$\geq$'' constraints are multiplied with the lower bound factor; \item If \firstrevision{the mark is set to} MARK\_BOTH, then both ``$\leq$'' and ``$\geq$'' constraints are multiplied with both the lower and the upper bound factors; \item Marked equality constraints are always multiplied with $x_i$ itself. \end{itemize}